bldavies/bldavies.com/content/blog/pokenet.md

 ```

 Goldeen, Magikarp and Poliwag are the most ubiquitous species.
-These species each habitate in 24 unique locations across the Kanto region.
+Each habitate in 24 unique locations across the Kanto region.

-The boxplots below show the distribution of `ubiquity` according to species' primary type.
+The boxplots below show the distribution of `ubiquity` by species' primary type.
 Water-types have the highest median ubiquity, closely followed by Grass- and Normal-types.
 Species with Ghost, Fairy or Dragon as their primary type habitate in a single location.